 Tunisia

-Why not treat yourself with the Sun’s rays at any time of the year?
-It is the perfect time to visit the southern regions of the Earth.
-In a brief overview of the offers of travel agencies catches our eye one exotic destination, at an even more attractive price, Tunisia.
 At the speed of light, we packed our travel bags, and the very next moment, we were on our way to warmer regions.
-Tunisia is located in the very north of Africa, bordered on the west by Algeria (965 km) and on the southeast by Libya (459 km) with intensely hot summers and moderately mild winters.
-The climate is diverse, from the pleasant Mediterranean to the less-pleasant Saharan.
-These different environmental and climatic characteristics created real economic and cultural differences between the fertile and productive plains in the north and the arid, more impoverished regions of the central and southern parts of the country.
-This richness of diversity attracts many tourists to this country, which is sunbathed for up to 3,000 hours a year.
+Tunisia is located in the very north of Africa, bordered on the west by Algeria (965 km) and on the southeast by Libya (459 km), with intensely hot summers and moderately mild winters.
+The climate is diverse, from the pleasant Mediterranean to the less pleasant Saharan.

 Our destination is Djerba island, one of the principal centers of tourism in Tunisia.
 Here, the tourist industry has been developing rapidly since 1960, which gives the island connotations of modernity, hospitality, and exclusivity, making it an ideal destination for an unforgettable vacation.